-The federal formula requires a Return of Title IV calculation if the student received or could have received federal financial assistance in the form of Pell Grants, Stafford Loans, or Plus Loans and withdraws on or before completing 60% of the payment period.
+The federal formula requires a Return to Title IV calculation if the student received or could have received federal financial assistance in the form of Pell Grants, Stafford Loans, or Plus Loans and withdraws on or before completing 60% of the payment period.
 The percentage of Title IV aid earned is equal to the percentage of the payment period that was completed as of the withdrawal date if this occurs on or before the 60% point of time.
 The percentage that has not been earned is calculated by subtracting the percentage of Title IV aid earned from 100%.
 After the 60% point 100% of Title IV aid will be considered earned.

 The percentage of the payment period completed is calculated by the hours scheduled in the payment period as of the withdrawal date divided by the hours in the payment period.

 The amount to be returned is calculated by subtracting the amount of Title IV aid that was or could have been disbursed as of the withdrawal date.

 If a student received less Title IV funds than the amount earned, the school will offer the student a disbursement of the earned aid that was not received at the time of their withdrawal which is a post withdrawal disbursement.
-A post withdrawal disbursement will be determined for all students including those students who withdraw after the 60% point-in-time.
 Post withdrawal disbursements will be made from Pell Grant funds first if eligible.
 If there are current educational costs still due the school at the time of withdrawal, a Pell grant post withdrawal disbursement will be credited to the student's account.
 Any Pell grant funds in excess of current educational costs will be offered to the student.
-Any federal loan program funds due in a post withdrawal disbursement must be offered to the student and the school must have received the student's permission before crediting their account.
+Any federal loan program funds due in a post withdrawal disbursement must be offered to the student and the school must receive the student's permission before crediting their account.
+Pell grant funds must be disbursed with 45 days of the student's date of determination.
+Direct Loan funds must be offered within 30 days of the student's date of determination.